 Council has also changed the GIS tool used by the public to access property data.
+This has been received positively from the main users of the tool.
 The tool will be updated in June which will provide additional functionality enabling users to interact with the data/images/maps more easily.